AhmadXDev/flacardy/README.md

 ![image](https://github.com/user-attachments/assets/9c35d93a-c42e-443f-b7e4-2eb121c8b01d)

-The user can enter a title related to the pocket to generaet 10 random flash cards, these cards will be generate and stored in thier pocket automatically
+The user can enter a title related to the pocket to generaet 10 random flash cards, these cards will be generated and stored in thier pocket automatically

 ![image](https://github.com/user-attachments/assets/0b2615cd-294d-4283-96de-c40b31f28b33)
 ![image](https://github.com/user-attachments/assets/599cea06-211e-4912-8d85-79ecf6c04ff3)

-Adding card, the dialog stasy in case the user wants to add more than a card (the bar on the left is from the phone emulator)
+Adding card, even after adding the dialog stay in case the user wants to add more than a card (the bar on the left is from the phone emulator)

 ![image](https://github.com/user-attachments/assets/27c3c96f-2922-49b5-91a9-e7c09acfb851)
 ![image](https://github.com/user-attachments/assets/46a5ca97-2686-49fd-8180-a0db5c52b906)

-Editing and Deleting flash cards opens a new page called Manage Cards Page
+the button Edit FlashCards will opens a new page called Manage Cards Page to edit and delete flash cards

 ### Manage Cards Page
 ![image](https://github.com/user-attachments/assets/d0980a9e-eab6-4672-9e3e-66cf5d711c25)